 5. Before you buy any vehicle, ask for the VIN #, check the vehicle’s history and reporting, and have it looked at by a mechanic.

-6. Report scams or suspected theft or fraud to your bank and financial institutions, the FTC, and the BBB.
+6. Report scams, suspected theft, scam emails, or fraud to your bank and financial institutions, the FTC, and the BBB.

 The worst aspect for David Wieder was being unable to get his money back.
 He learned his lesson the hard way and shared with spectrumlocalnews.com that those who want to make purchases online should step back and have family or friends review the sale.
 While recognizing red flags is half the battle and organizations that protect consumers, such as the BBB, do their best… you can still find organizations like the one that scammed David on the BBB website.